 Flex 2 vs Charge 2: Price

-The Charge 2, priced at $149.95, is more expensive than its sibling, but attractively offered at the same price as the Fitbit Charge HR and original Charge when they initially launched.
+The Charge 2, priced at , is more expensive than its sibling, but attractively offered at a similar price to the Fitbit Charge HR and original Charge when they initially launched.

 Flex 2 vs Charge 2: Verdict

 There's a fairly clear line between who these two fitness trackers are aimed at.
 Quite simply, if you're looking to join the Fitbit train and want a tracker that will look nice on your wrist and get you in on the ground floor, the Flex 2 is an attractive option with very handy waterproof support.

 The Charge 2 wins out for those who prioritise more detailed metrics, such as VO2 Max data, sleep tracking, GPS support, and heart rate tracking.
 Whether you value the Charge's upgrades enough to hand over the extra cash is down to you.